cottand/web-portfolio/src/assets/markdown/blog/CockroachDBDisasterRecovery.md

 _16/06/2024 - #cockroachdb #raft #quorum #disasterrecovery #backups #no,really,backups_

+> 🔧 This post talks about my self-hosted cluster, [you can find an overview of it here](/projects/selfhosted-homelab).

 Disclaimer: I do not really know what I am talking about, I am just glad I got out of the terrible state of affairs I found myself in.